-Table 50 EPBC Act significant impact assessment for satin flycatcher
+Table 54 EPBC Act significant impact assessment for satin flycatcher

-Significant impact criteria Assessment of the site substantially modify (including by fragmenting, altering fire regimes, altering nutrient cycles or altering hydrological cycles), destroy or isolate an area of important habitat Unlikely.
-The site is not important habitat for satin flycatcher as the region is not known to contain a nationally significant proportion of the species' population (1,700 individuals for the satin flycatcher), is below the species preferred breeding elevation of >600 m ASL and is not near the limit of the species' range.
+Assessment of the site Unlikely.
+The site is not important habitat for satin flycatcher as the region is not known to contain a nationally significant proportion of the species' population (1,700 individuals for the satin flycatcher), is below the species preferred breeding elevation of >600 m above sea level and is not near the limit of the species' range.
 The project will require clearing of up to 186.03 ha of potential habitat, but this represents only 3.19% of equivalent suitable habitat within the project site, with large areas of more suitable habitat in the surrounding region.
-The clearing area is also below the threshold level for a nationally significant area of important habitat (440 km2 for the satin flycatcher). result in an invasive species that is harmful to the migratory species becoming established in an area of important habitat for the migratory species Unlikely.
+The clearing area is also below the threshold level for a nationally significant area of important habitat (440 km2 for the satin flycatcher).
+Unlikely.
 Invasive species that may be harmful to satin flycatcher include black rat and invasive riparian vines (DoE 2015).
 No introduced rats were detected during fauna surveys.
-Flora surveys recorded one invasive vine, cat's claw creeper, along larger watercourses, but the project is unlikely to result in further spread of this species or the introduction of other invasive species. seriously disrupt the lifecycle (breeding, feeding, migration or resting behaviour) of an ecologically significant proportion of the population of a migratory species Unlikely.
+Flora surveys recorded one invasive vine, cat's claw creeper, along larger watercourses, but the project is unlikely to result in further spread of this species or the introduction of other invasive species.
+Unlikely.
 The project will require clearing of 186.03 ha of marginal habitat for satin flycatcher, which is unlikely to impact on the foraging and breeding success of this species given the regional widespread availability of eucalypt habitat and the species tendency to breed at high altitude (>600 m elevation).
 Nine seasonal surveys detected only three individuals, indicating that the site supports a relatively small local population.
 The species is a highly mobile arboreal forager, so the project is highly unlikely to create barriers to movement.
 Satin flycatchers generally forage in the canopy and sub-canopy and rarely fly above the canopy, so collisions with WTGs are unlikely.
 The risk of collisions and disturbance to foraging birds will be further reduced by micro-siting WTGs as far as practicable from remnant vegetation during construction.
-Overall impact assessment The proposed project is unlikely to have a significant impact on satin flycatcher, assuming all practical impact mitigation measures are applied.
+The proposed project is unlikely to have a significant impact on satin flycatcher, assuming all practical impact mitigation measures are applied.